 Perhaps one of the most important considerations you need to make when installing your flag mount is to make sure it doesn’t get in the way.
 Obviously, mounting your flag next to a boat grill can easily turn into catastrophe.
 The same goes for flags that are mounted too close to the helm where they can obscure the captain’s view.

 There will be times when your flag won’t need to be fluttering in the wind.
 To make it easy to remove, see to it that you install your flag somewhere you can access it without having to climb too high or reach too far.

 Wave Your Flag

 A flag is an inexpensive yet satisfying way to customize and decorate your boat.
+Flags are also a great gift idea for a pontoon boat owner.
 And just like any other boat accessory, there’s more than one way on how to mount a flag on a pontoon boat.
 Try these DIY tactics to get your flag in place, or buy mounting gear online.
 Whatever you choose, these super simple solutions should let you get your flag attached and ready for your next trip in no time.